 - 1. Warning: verbal or written notice that future misconduct may/will result in more severe disciplinary action. - 2.
 Meeting with Campus Group: students may be required to meet with offices such as: Dean's Office, counselor, and the Judicial Coordinator. - 3.
 Probation: written notice that further infractions of policies will most likely result in removal from the apartments, with the possibility of being removed from the College system. - 4.
-Removal from the housing program: this is reserved for those students who indicate either by one or more serious offenses or by an ongoing series of more minor offenses they are not willing and/or able to live within this type of community.
-In this situation, there is no refund on housing payments made and students may still owe more depending on time of quarter and other fees - 5.
+Removal from the housing program: this is reserved for those students who indicate either by one or more serious offenses or by an ongoing series of more minor offenses they are not willing and/or able to live within this type of community. - 5.
 Relocated to a new apartment or host family: in some cases where an incident is the result of interpersonal conflicts, students may be removed from their current apartment or homestay and reassigned within the housing program instead of being removed entirely. - 6.
 Referral to the College Conduct System: may also be referred to the College conduct system (Office of Vice President for Students Services) for any additional conduct action.
 This conduct system can ultimately remove a person from the College. - 7.
 Restitution: The student is required to make payment to the College or to other persons (such as host families), groups, or organizations for damages for which he/she is responsible; whether the action was intentional or an accident.
 If it was intentional, another sanction might also apply - 8.
 Fines/Fees: The student who has a habit of negative behavior may end up paying a fine/fee.
 One such behavior would be repeated alcohol offenses, noise, smoking in apartments, littering, etc. - 9.
 Programs: A student may be required to attend a program on an appropriate topic, or they may be required to give back to their community by organizing a program.